-This course provides a review of basic math and develops into instruction of angles, degrees, SIN and COSIN, and will prepare individual for additional training in either Total Station or GPS class.
+Special Admission This course provides a review of basic math and develops into instruction of angles, degrees, SIN and COSIN, and will prepare individual for additional training in either Total Station or GPS class.

-Prerequisite: Acceptance as an apprentice with the Illinois Laborers' and Contractors' Joint Apprenticeship and Training Program (ILCJATP).
+Semester Credit: 3 credit hours (45 lecture hours per semester) Prerequisite: Acceptance as an apprentice with the Illinois Laborers' and Contractors' Joint Apprenticeship and Training Program (ILCJATP).